JIANGJJ12/7005-AA1/README.md

 The repository includes datasets comprising customer transaction records with various attributes.

 ## Code and Scripts
-All scripts and code used in the process of data analysis and decision tree creation are provided.
+All scripts and code used in the process of data analysis.

 ## Documentation for Each Tool
 - **SAS e-Miner:** Provides a comparative analysis of decision tree, Bagging (Random Forest), and Boosting methods, highlighting their individual contributions to the study of customer behavior.